MORPHINE ‘S A BUGGER….

 I laughed….
 He laughed….
 We both chuckled together at the absolute absurdity of this, but he was still very serious, chewing over the memories of fifty years ago, in his mind.

-His mother , my grandmother , had met my grandfather as a young woman while working in a local spinning mill.
+His mother , my grandmother had left Dublin as a fifteen- year old girl and she and her sister had made their way to Armagh wher she eventually met and married my grandfather, as a young woman ,while working in a local spinning mill or the local convent laundry.
 Flax yarn was spun and and made into linen back then.
 Storytelling became known locally as “spinning yarns”…..

 When my then, teenage uncle, finally gathered his dogs together and eventually arrived back home, he relayed the experience to his mother, my granny with great fear and excitement.
 She told him to never go back near that place again.
 He took her at her word and there began his life -long interest in golf .
 Golf can take up an inordinate amount of time by all accounts.
 The dogs and hunting were forgotten and he never spoke of his encounter again until the day he relayed it to me.